shradha1612/cordova-plugin-prevent-screenshot-coffice/README.md

 ## Supported Platforms

-- Android API all versions
+- Android API all versions('Detect and prevent' screenshot functionality)*
-- IOS all versions
+- IOS all versions (Only 'detect screenshot' functionality)

+*For android the detect functionality is based on an Observer that keeps checking if a file with name 'Screenshot' was created while the app was opened.
+It was taken from https://stackoverflow.com/questions/31360296/listen-for-screenshot-action-in-android And was the only option I found, personally I didn't liked

 ## Installation